Marcelh1/fanx/README.md

 You can add custom card to the Lovelace front panel like this:

 ![custom card](https://tweakers.net/i/92_YFrTlCgnYt5MYhOnoPeuxj60=/full-fit-in/4000x4000/filters:no_upscale():fill(white):strip_exif()/f/image/rBX8e7hh46UIrR00872p1JKJ.png?f=user_large)

-# HW versions
-There are two versions of the dongle, V1.0 and V2.0.
-They only use different bootloaders, same application software (Firmata or Standalone) can be used.

 [Get one FanX RF Dongle here!](https://fan-x.eu/product/fan%cb%a3-rf-usb-dongle/)